15 Questions about Divorce in Oklahoma

 1. Where do I file for divorce?

 Oklahoma law requires that you must be a resident of the state of Oklahoma for more than six (6) months and a resident of your county for more than thirty (30) days before you may file for a divorce.
 If you have not lived in Oklahoma for six (6) months then you may file for an action called separate maintenance or legal separation.
 This will allow you to receive much of the relief that a divorce action provides: property division, custody, child support, and alimony.
 Then after six (6) months your separate maintenance action may be amended to a divorce.

 2. How much does it cost to file for divorce?

-The current filing fee for a divorce is $ 183.70 or $ 193.70.
+The current filing fees are now different for every county, so you need to contact the court clerk to ask about the fee.
 The filing fee does not include the attorney’s fee in a represented case nor does it include the costs for a process server, any mailing costs, transcript fees, other court fees.
 The good news is that in an agreed or uncontested divorce there are no other costs besides the filing fee and the attorney's fee if you are represented.The cost of each contested divorce process varies greatly depending on the attitudes, aims, and contentions of each party.
 Some divorces can be resolved in a few hours, while others can take more than 200 hours of time.
 Costs will vary widely depending on these factors and must be assessed on an individual basis.
 At MicroDivorce.com we are able to set a flat one-time fee for all agreed and uncontested divorces based on your answering a few questions about yourself and your marriage.
 You can learn more by visiting our Fee Estimator.